ETERNITY BANDS & ANNIVERSARY RINGS THAT SPARKLE | ENJOY 10% OFF | SHOP NOW

 Rubies are among the most precious gemstones in the world.
 They are formed naturally in the earth under specific conditions.
 They have a deep and vibrant red color with alluring sparkle.

 Rubies are made from the mineral corundum or aluminum oxide.
 When rubies are treated to extreme heat and pressure, they are formed under the earth’s surface.
 Corundum is made of densely packed oxygen and aluminum atoms.
 Typically, this results in a colorless substance.
 However, when some of the aluminum atoms are replaced by other minerals or substances, the stone can take on other colors.
-This is how the ruby is formed and gets it’s deep red hue.
-Specifically the presence of chromium creates the deep red color.
+This is how the ruby is formed and gets its deep red hue.
+Specifically, the presence of chromium creates a deep red color.
 Rare orange and pink shades of ruby are created by the presence of chromium and ferric iron.
 If 1% of the aluminum atoms are replaced by chromium atoms, the ruby forms a deep red color.
 Learn more about ruby color.

-The majority of ruby deposits are found in Asia in countries including Myanmar, Thailand, India, Pakistan and Nepal.
+The majority of ruby deposits are found in Asia in countries including Myanmar, Thailand, India, Pakistan, and Nepal.
 Rubies are found along the stretch of land that borders the Himalayan mountain range.
 As the continents of Asia and the Indian subcontinent collided with each other, the immense pressure and presence of certain minerals created a deposit of rubies.
 The formation of rubies dates back to 50 million years ago.
-Additional ruby deposits can also be found in Madagascar, Macedonia and Montana.
+Additional ruby deposits can also be found in Madagascar, Macedonia, and Montana.

 The ruby is one of the most precious gemstones in the world made alluring through its rarity and durability.
 July’s birthstone is naturally formed in a multitude of reds, but the most desirable hue is a dark blood red with a slight tint of blue.
 Although rubies can be found all over the world, the Burmese Ruby, characterized by this enticing rich red color, from Myanmar (formerly known as Burma) continues to be the most sought after ruby of the collection.
-Second only to diamond, the Burmese Ruby’s hardness makes it ideal for jewelry of all kinds.
+Second, only to diamond, the Burmese Ruby’s hardness makes it ideal for jewelry of all kinds.
 However, certain varieties and originations of Rubies are more valued and prized than others.

 Rubies are mined in Afghanistan, India, Mozambique, and Tajikistan.
-While rubies of all qualities can be found in all mines, there are certain mines that produce more visually appealing rubies.
+While rubies of all qualities can be found in all mines, certain mines produce more visually appealing rubies.
 Origin greatly affects the worth of a ruby.
-Hailing from the southeast Asian country of Myanmar, the Burmese Ruby, also known as the Pigeon’s Blood Ruby, proves to be visually stunning through its blood red coloring, and therefore, the most valuable type of ruby.
+Hailing from the southeast Asian country of Myanmar, the Burmese Ruby, also known as the Pigeon’s Blood Ruby, proves to be visually stunning through its blood-red coloring, and therefore, the most valuable type of ruby.
 For 800 years of history, the Mogok Stone tract has been characterized as the most famous source for Burmese Rubies.
-The rubies found in this particular source can account their beauty to not only their vibrant red color, but also to a reaction to ultraviolet light, giving the gem an intense red glow when viewed in natural lighting.
-Rubies from this region are also known to have a lower iron content.
+The rubies found in this particular source can account for their beauty to not only their vibrant red color but also to a reaction to ultraviolet light, giving the gem an intense red glow when viewed in natural lighting.
+Rubies from this region are also known to have lower iron content.
 When present in higher quantities, the iron can subdue the electric looking red fluorescence of the ruby.
 This ability to glow from within almost makes the Burmese rubies look like they have a flame glowing within them.
 Burmese rubies have a true red to pinkish, red color in natural lighting.
 This valuable combination sets Burmese rubies apart from all others.
 As they do not have other undertones, their value is higher than rubies from other sources.
 More recently, rubies from the Möng Hsu region of Myanmar have become more abundant in the gem market.
-The coloring is similar with its fluorescent-like effect, but stones found from this region can be easily identified by the darkness of their core.
+The coloring is similar to its fluorescent-like effect, but stones found from this region can be easily identified by the darkness of their core.
 Although also found in Myanmar, debates have been raised about whether the rubies found in Möng Hsu should be classified separately from the Burmese Ruby.
 However, no conclusion has been made.

 Among other countries in Asia, Thailand is a prominent country in which rubies are mined and manufactured.
 Thailand has become a center of ruby cutting and trade.
 Thai rubies are synonymous with high quality, well-made rubies that are commonly used in jewelry pieces around the world.
 Bangkok, the capital of Thailand is known to be a center of ruby trade.
 Bangkok also benefits from being a hub of import and export within southeast Asia.
-Overtime, Thailand has become a known source of high quality rubies, recognized by jewelers around the world.
+Overtime, Thailand has become a known source of high-quality rubies, recognized by jewelers around the world.

 Thailand became a major center for Ruby trade starting in the 15th century.
 Large ruby mines were found in the Trat, Chanthaburi, and Kanchanaburi provinces.
-Over time, Thailand has had the largest quantity of facetable and jewelry grade rubies anywhere in the world.
-Thai rubies have many distinguishing characteristics that set them apart from rubies mined in Afghanistan, Cambodia, Myanmar and other countries.
-Rubies from Thailand are high in clarity, but tend to be flatter crystal shapes.
+Over time, Thailand has had the largest quantity of face table and jewelry grade rubies anywhere in the world.
+Thai rubies have many distinguishing characteristics that set them apart from rubies mined in Afghanistan, Cambodia, Myanmar, and other countries.
+Rubies from Thailand are high in clarity but tend to be flatter crystal shapes.
 Therefore, the stones that can be cut from this region are a little bit more shallow than those from other regions.
-However, they are known for having a better clarity that rubies found in other mines.
+However, they are known for having better clarity than rubies found in other mines.
 Thai rubies also have a bit more iron than their Burmese counterparts.
 This makes the color of the ruby look a bit darker, closer to the garnet gemstone.
-Thai rubies have a brownish red hue.
+Thai rubies have a brownish-red hue.
 They also have a fluorescent quality that can be seen under UV light.
 However, Thai rubies do not fluoresce as vividly as those that originate in Burma.
 However, with natural heat treatment, the fiery red color of the ruby shines through.
 Thai rubies do have value in that their roughs allow them to be cut in a variety of fancy shapes like marquise and emerald cuts that are difficult to craft with Burmese rubies.
-While Thai ruby deposits became majorly depleted by the 1980’s, Thailand had honed techniques to become an expert crafter of rubies.
+While Thai ruby deposits became majorly depleted by the 1980s, Thailand had honed techniques to become an expert crafter of rubies.
 This means that a large number of rubies pass through Thailand to be cut and treated, to bring out their natural beauty.
 Thailand is now known as a center of ruby crafting, but not necessarily a mining source.

-An experienced and skilled ruby cutter will keep many factors in mind to product a ruby of the highest quality and color.
+An experienced and skilled ruby cutter will keep many factors in mind to produce a ruby of the highest quality and color.
 A ruby’s cutting or faceting determines how much light can pass through it and therefore how much sparkle is created.
-Another important consideration is to cut a ruby in a way through which the maximum amount of red color to show through.
+Another important consideration is to cut ruby in a way through which the maximum amount of red color to show through.
 Thai rubies are commonly heat treated to unleash the maximum amount of red color and minimize the appearance of clarity inclusions.
 Natural heat treatment mimics the high heat and pressure that rubies undergo when being naturally formed in the earth.
 A good ruby cutter will either avoid or fully disclose other treatments like resin filling.
-With Clarity only utilizes rubies that have been heat treated.
+With Clarity only utilizes rubies that have been heat-treated.
 Heat treatment is natural and permanent.
 It does not introduce any foreign elements into the ruby.
 Rubies that do not undergo treatment are very rare and valuable.
 Well-crafted Thai rubies can carry a premium.
 With Clarity only works with trusted and vetted ruby cutters that craft the highest quality rubies.